Covid 19 coronavirus: Hawke's Bay sport on hold under level 2 restrictions

 New hygiene measures including a one ball a game system have been implemented as sports clubs across Hawke's Bay begin limiting events and competitions amid a second wave of Covid-19.

-Prime Minister Jacinda Ardern moved New Zealand to alert level 2 on Wednesday, with Auckland moving to alert level 3 following four cases of community transmission discovered on Tuesday.
+Prime Minister Jacinda Ardern moved New Zealand to alert level 2 on Wednesday and Auckland to alert level 3 after four cases of community transmission were discovered on Tuesday.

 While work and school are allowed to continue with physical distancing, gatherings of more than 100 people are now prohibited.